gcombrinck/jest-slow-test-reporter/README.md

 # Slow test reporter for jest( Saving to file and Printing to screen)

-No dependencies, no interactive shell needed.
-Prints out the slowest 10 tests in your app.
-Can also print warnings when a test exceeds X ms.
+This code will report the slowest tests in your Jest suite, along with their duration and file path.
+It will also warn you if any tests are running slower than a specified threshold.
+You can configure the number of slowest tests to report, the output file, and the threshold for warning about slow tests by passing options to the JestSlowTestReporter constructor.

 ## Installation